Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/index.md

-# AI Chatbot Technical Documentation
+# VernisAI Technical Documentation

-This documentation outlines the architecture, implementation details, and development guidelines for the AI Chatbot application.
+This documentation outlines the architecture, implementation details, and development guidelines for the VernisAI application.
 It provides a comprehensive overview of the system's components, their interactions, and best practices for development.

 ## Documentation Sections